Google’s Project Loon head is getting into nuclear power

 It’s no surprise, of course, that the site features a prominent declaration of safety for the company’s technology.
 The site explains, “Apollo Fusion hybrid power plants are designed for zero-consequence outcomes to loss of cooling or loss of control scenarios and they cannot melt down.”

 After all, for many, notions of nuclear power still elicit troubling images of tragedy, bolstered by recent events like 2011’s Fukushima disaster.
 Public opinions don’t appear to be trending in a positive direction, either.
-A Gallup poll from roughly this time last year notes that that, for a first time (since the poll was launched in the mid-90s), a majority of Americans oppose nuclear energy at 54-percent.
+A Gallup poll from roughly this time last year notes that, for the first time (since the poll was launched in the mid-1990s), a majority of Americans oppose nuclear energy, at 54 percent.

 At the very least, it’s hard to imagine too many Americans feeling comfortable with a plant opening in their backyard.